miracle2k/android2po/README.rst

 * The ``values-XX/strings.xml`` files are fully generated based on your ``.po`` files, and should not be modified manually.

-Aside from your authority strings.xml file, you usually will want to keep your .po files in source control; The generated language-specific ``strings.xml`` files then contain no additional information, and do not need to be source controlled, though you are free to if you like.
+In addition to your authoritative strings.xml file, you will usually also want to keep your .po files in source control; The generated language-specific ``strings.xml`` files then contain no additional information, and do not need to be source controlled, though you are free to if you like.

 The environment
 ~~~~~~~~~~~~~~~